-Day sleep is one of the debated topics.
+Day sleep is one of the most debated topics.
 There are many opinions about sleeping in the day.
-One of the basic treatises of Ayurveda, Charaka Samhita written about 2500 years before, has complete details about sleeping during day, who can sleep during the day, who should not have day sleep, how it affects life and health etc. Let us find out the full Ayurvedic explanation.
+One of the basic treatises of Ayurveda, Charaka Samhita written about 2500 years before, has complete details about sleeping during day, who can sleep during the day, who should avoid day sleep, how it affects life and health etc. Let us find out the full Ayurvedic explanation.

 - Singers – Singing involves a lot of Vata activity and causes overall vata increase, which may lead to hoarseness of voice and leaves you tired.
 To balance Vata, day sleeping is advised for singers.

-- Students – who continuously read – Sleep is related with memory.
-A proper sleep is very essential to have a good memory power.
-To digest all the read things, it is better to give brain rest so as to give time to assimilate.
+- Students – who read continuously – Sleep is related with memory.
+A proper sleep is very essential to have good memory power.
+To digest all the read things, it is better to give the brain a rest so as to give time to assimilate.
 Students may not sleep for hours during day, but a little afternoon nap works wonders for them.

-- After having alcohol – It is better for alcoholics to sleep during daytime rather than drive a car and bang it to something.
+- After having alcohol – It is better for alcoholics to sleep during daytime rather than drive a car and bang it against something.